 If the waiver was legal, there is still a chance the accident is not covered by the waiver.
 It all depends on the language in the waiver and the circumstances of the drowning.
-An attorney can help the victim determine whether the waiver holds or how to fight it.

-- Assumption of the risk,
+- The victim assumed the risk,

-- No duty of care,
+- The defendant had no duty of care,

 - The victim was partly responsible, or

 - The victim waived liability

 Assumption of the risk shifts injury liability to the victim.